-A person with Metal Qi imbalance may be grief-stricken, steeped in sadness.
+A person with Metal Qi imbalance may be grief-stricken and steeped in sadness.
 They may be overly critical.
-They may have trouble letting go, expressing emotion and intimacy.
-When the Metal energy is weak, there can be illnesses of the lungs or respiratory system, and frequent colds.
+They may have trouble letting go and expressing emotion and intimacy.
+When the Metal energy is weak, there can be illnesses of the lungs or respiratory system and frequent colds.
 The Lung meridian also rules the skin, so rashes, eczema, and problems with sweating can be related to Metal imbalance.
 Chronic constipation or diarrhea, or other bowel diseases can affect the large intestine meridian.

 The acupressure technique is used to restore balance so that energy can flow with regularity and the organ can resume its normal function.
 Even though the meridians are located externally on the body, the Qi also flows internally, directly into the internal organ.

-When the energy of grief is not expressed or gets congested it can become obstructed in the meridians as well as the lungs or large intestine.
-The energy then moves in a ascending manner instead of its natural descending manner with the full breath of “inspiration.”
-In the five-element cycle the state of the lungs may affect the function of the kidneys.
-The function of the kidneys affects the expression of the personality.
+When the energy of grief is not expressed or gets congested, it can become obstructed in the meridians as well as the lungs or large intestine.
+The energy then moves in an ascending manner instead of its natural descending manner with the full breath of “inspiration.”
+In the five-element cycle, the state of the lungs may affect the function of the kidneys.
+The function of the kidneys affects the expression of personality.
 The cycle is circular and an interconnected network.

 Metal Element Acupressure Points

-*Large Intestine 4 (LI4) – Also called the “Hoku point” is good for relieving many kinds of pain, as well as other discomforts.
-It moves Qi and releases stagnation; including constipation, headache, common cold, and pain ANYWHERE in the body.
+*Large Intestine 4 (LI4) – Also called the “Hoku point” it is good for relieving many kinds of pain, as well as other discomforts.
+It moves Qi and releases stagnation, including constipation, headache, common cold, and pain ANYWHERE in the body.